Java as a language is poised for big changes.

 JDK Enhancement Proposals and the State of OpenJDK in 2020

-In this two-part webinar series, Michael Rasmussen, Java evangelist and Product Manager at JRebel, and Justin Reock, open source evangelist and Chief Architect at OpenLogic, will discuss the state of Java — including in-depth discussions on JDK Enhancement Proposals, the state of OpenJDK, and Oracle’s changing role within the Java ecosystem.
+In this two-part webinar series, Michael Rasmussen, Java Evangelist and Product Manager at JRebel, and Justin Reock, ex-Chief Evangelist for OSS and APIs at Perforce Software, will discuss the state of Java — including in-depth discussions on JDK Enhancement Proposals, the state of OpenJDK, and Oracle’s changing role within the Java ecosystem.

 A Java Renaissance: JDK Enhancement Proposals